 According to a venerable tradition, education ought to aim to have positive effects on the epistemic character of students.
 Plato, Aristotle, and Locke, among others, all defend versions of this claim, although nowadays it’s most vigorous defenders are to be found within virtue epistemology.
 Succinctly put, education ought to provide opportunities for students to cultivate and exercise what Linda Zagzebski (1996) called the ‘virtues of the mind’.
 By cultivating such virtues, one’s epistemic character is thereby enhanced.
 Naturally, different advocates develop this curt claim in different ways.
 Some make local claims about the promotion of a specific virtue, while others offer more global proposals to the effect that epistemic character ought to be central to the educational enterprise.
 Such claims are consistently communicated using a rich rhetoric of ‘teaching for virtue’, ‘enhancing character’, or cultivating excellent thinkers, where ‘excellence’ is articulated in aretaic terms.

 Such enthusiasm for virtue-centric accounts of the aims and nature of education has, quite naturally, invited challenge from various quarters.
 Aside from obvious questions about the philosophical and pedagogical details, the literature offers several influential lines of critique.
 Perhaps most popular at present are the situationist criticisms, inspired by the work of John Doris and others, who argue on empirical grounds that there is no psychological warrant for talk of virtue and character.
 Given the radical sensitivity of our behaviour to situational factors, the conception of character that is operative in philosophical virtue theory is bankrupt.
-In the case of education, it cannot be an aim of education to cultivate virtue or enhance character if they are not genuine objects of educative practice.
+In the case of education, the aim cannot be to cultivate virtue or to enhance character, if these cannot be genuine foci of educative practice.
 But my focus is upon a different critique of virtue-centric accounts of education; one that accepts the reality of traits of character and that sits within a long tradition of philosophical discourse about education.

 Call it the corruption criticism.
 It accepts the existence of epistemic character, taken to consist of virtues and vices and, in most of its forms, also accepts the claim that education ought to cultivate virtue and enhance character.
 Its distinctive feature is its focus on the concern that education can and often does damage or erode character.
 Its general form is that, although education should have positive effects on students’ epistemic character, it is often actually damaging, having bad effects.
 Rather than cultivating virtues of the mind, certain forms of education lead to the development of the vices of the mind.
 If it is possible to educate students in ways that enhance their epistemic character, then other ways might, regrettably, damage or erode it.
-Education of certain sorts can erode or fail to nourish virtues and encourage or incentivise a set of vices or both.
+Education of certain sorts can erode or fail to nourish virtues, and encourage or incentivise a set of vices, or both.